gurleenkaurmago/technical_test/README.md

 which automatically created a docker image and pushed the image to docker hub.

 pull docker image using "docker pull gurleenkaurmago/tech_test:2.0" and then run docker image on port 3000

+I have installed jenkins and docker on same the server